university-of-york/research-it-documentation/docs/source/in_depth/program_specific_how_tos.rst

 .. tip::

-    If you at some point VSCode refuses to connect and it's not obvious why, sometimes the files it installs on Viking have become corrupted.
-You can log into Viking in your ususal way without VSCode, and delete the following directory ``~/.vscode-server``.
-The next time VSCode connects to Viking it will reiinstall the files and hopefully will fix the problem.
+    If at some point VSCode refuses to connect and it's not obvious why, sometimes the files it installs on Viking have become corrupted.
+You can log into Viking in your usual way without VSCode, and delete the following directory ``~/.vscode-server``.
+The next time VSCode connects to Viking it will reinstall the files and hopefully will fix the problem.